KINDERGARTEN REGISTRATION FAQS

 When are Kindergarten registration appointments?

-The New Student Welcome Center registers students all summer long.
-Please call the New Student Welcome Center to set up your registration appointment, 740-657-4030.
+The New Student Welcome Center registers students all summer and school year long.
 The Kindergarten registration will be held at the New Student Welcome Center, 7840 Graphics Way in Lewis Center.
-The student will not be screened at this appointment, but will be screened sometime during the first few weeks of school.
+The student will not be screened at this appointment, but will be screened sometime March-May or during the first few weeks of school.
+Kindergarten Registration opens for the next school year in November and continues through summer.

 What is the birth date requirement for kindergarten students?

-In Olentangy Local Schools, a child must be five years old by September 30 of the year he/she begins kindergarten.
+At Olentangy Schools, a child must be five years old by September 30 of the year he/she begins kindergarten.

 Do you screen kindergarten students and make recommendations on whether or not they should attend or wait a year?

-What do I need to bring to registration?
+What do I need to bring to registration appointment?

 Proof of residency in one of these forms:

-•Copy of property card from the Delaware County Auditor’s web site http://www.delawarecountyauditor.org
+• Copy of property card from the Delaware County Auditor’s website

 For persons living with family or friends – please contact the NSWC (740-657-4030) for information on how to prove residency

-•Child’s birth certificate – Ohio law requires we see an original or attested copy of the birth certificate.
-You may bring, in place of the birth certificate, the child’s passport or baptismal record.
+• Child’s birth certificate – Ohio law requires we see an original or certified copy of the birth certificate.
+Passports can also be used.

-•Guardianship documents if child is court-placed and not living with his/her parent(s)
+• Guardianship documents if child is court-placed and not living with his/her parent(s) and parent photo ID

 What happens at kindergarten screening?